34-Year-Old First Baseman – San Francisco Giants

 Mike Morse Contract Information:

-Signed a two-year, $16 million contract with the Marlins in December of 2014.
+Signed a minor league deal with the Giants in December of 2016.

 To instantly reveal our fantasy analysis of every player – including Mike Morse – simply subscribe now.

 |Career (View All)||808||2,773||2,533||295||698||250||138||8||104||352||6||6||175||654||0||18||47||.276||.332||.460||.791|

 |Sep.
 30||LAD||Did not play.|

 |Sep.
 29||Col||Did not play.|